3liz/proj4rs/proj4rs/README_WASM.md

 cargo make wasm_bundle
 ```

-This will create a npm bundler package in pkg-bundler
+This will create a npm bundler package in js/pkg-bundler

+Packages are created in the *js/*  directory at the root of the repository.